-The consolidated financial statements of Apexigen, Inc. as of December 31, 2022 and 2021, and for the years then ended, included in this prospectus, have been audited by Moss Adams LLP, an independent registered public accounting firm, as stated in their report (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a going concern uncertainty and an emphasis of a matter paragraph relating to the reverse recapitalization).
+The consolidated financial statements of Apexigen, Inc. as of December 31, 2022 and 2021, and for the years then ended, included in this registration statement, have been audited by Moss Adams LLP, an independent registered public accounting firm, as stated in their report (which report expresses an unqualified opinion and includes explanatory paragraphs relating to a going concern uncertainty and the reverse recapitalization transaction).
 Such consolidated financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.